michelfernandez/cove/site/content/english/procurement.md

 ---
-title: Electronic signature for tax advisers
+title: Electronic signature for procurement
-description: With Skribble, you and your clients can sign faster and more securely – from balance sheets to financial statements and tax arrangements.
+description: Use your resources wisely – leave manual paperwork behind and focus on finding the right supplier.
 draft: false
 slug: procurement